Myonium/PKCS12Converter/README.md

 yubico-piv-tool -s 9a -a import-certificate -i [auth.p12] -p [password]
 ```

-To make your token available to PKCS11 compliant applications an OpenPGP card compliant PKCS11 library has to be provided.
+To make your token available to PKCS11 compliant applications, you have to provide them PKCS11 library which understands your token.
 I'm using the opensc-pkcs11 library from the [OpenSC project](https://github.com/OpenSC/OpenSC).
-E.g. to use the token with firefox:
+E.g. to use the token with Firefox:
  - Open "Preferences" > Advanced > Security Devices
  - Click "Load"
  - Choose and name for the module e.g. OpenSC and the path to the opensc-pkcs11 library (e.g. on my linux "/usr/lib/x86_64-linux-gnu/opensc-pkcs11.so", on my OSX "/opt/local/lib/opensc-pkcs11.so").